 Need a portable breakfast “cookie”?
 These muesli breakfast cookies have all the hearty goodness baked in.

 It’s morning, again.
-Time to get the kids up, clothed, teeth brushed, hair done, and make sure their socks match.
+Time to get the kids up, dressed, teeth brushed, hair done, and wearing matching socks.

 Somewhere between helping your son find his missing shoe and cleaning up the bowl of dog food that got knocked over, you need to feed them.

 Having nutritious breakfast staples on hand is a must for busy mornings.
-I know I need to be able to reach into a container or my freezer and have something we can grab & go or simply reheat before we run out the door.
+I know that I need to be able to reach into a container or my freezer and have something we can grab and go or simply reheat before we run out the door.